Convert anything, at global scale.

 Why convert Xfig to FLAC?

-Convert to FLAC for personal music library archival where you want lossless quality with reasonable file sizes.
+Choose FLAC as target when for personal music library archival where you want lossless quality with reasonable file sizes.

 What changes when converting Xfig to FLAC?